Eyad-Sharkawy/Guess-The-Word/README.md

 - The game is configured for 6-letter words and 6 attempts
 - In development mode, the correct answer is logged to the console
-- The hint feature is currently a placeholder
+- Hint feature: Players can use up to 3 hints per game, each revealing a random unrevealed letter
 - All input is automatically converted to uppercase
 - Only alphabetic characters are accepted in input fields